joedefen/subshop/docs/ss-install.md

     * Doing most of your downloads as automated, background tasks removes most of the agony of opensubtitles.org's downtime.
 * If you paid for an OpenSubtitles.org VIP account, you are allowed 1000 downloads per day.
     * With a quota of 1000, you match wish to tweak settings and options to use more than the 200 that `subshop` assumes if you have a large backlog.
-* PLEX is used very narrowly (i.e., for searching); if you have a large collection and/or very limited CPU/RAM resources, you can configure `subshop` to use PLEX for its searches which, for some installs, reduces searches for videos from, say, 10 minutes to nearly instantaneous.
+* `subshop` uses PLEX is used very narrowly (i.e., for searching); if you have a large collection and/or very limited CPU/RAM resources, you can configure `subshop` to use PLEX for its searches which, for some installs, reduces searches for videos from, say, 10 minutes to nearly instantaneous.

 ### 2. Install subshop and its Python Dependencies
 First, clone the project into, say, your home directory: